GEOG/EME 432

 Graph of Top 5 Crude Oil Producing Countries 1980-2021

-The graph above illustrates the fluctuating production rates for the top five crude oil producing countries in the world.
+The chart above illustrates the fluctuating production rates for the top five crude oil producing countries in the world.
 Does anything surprise you?
 Notice how shortly after 2000, Russia began producing almost as much annually as Saudi Arabia.
-US production has increased sharply in recent years and is now the world leader, while Iraq holds relatively steady in the 2-4 million barrels a day range (conflict times aside).
+US production has increased sharply in recent years and is now the world leader, while Iraq has been slowly increasing since around 2005, but has been in the 2-4 million barrels a day range since 1980 (conflict times aside).

 Natural gas - most of the natural gas that we use in the United States is extracted and distributed domestically, with small amounts coming from Canada.
 In recent years, substantial gas reserves in rock formations across the country have been discovered and are starting to be explored and processed.
 We've already talked about one of these, the Marcellus Shale region across Appalachia.
 Natural gas is used for heating and cooking, and increasingly as a fuel for large vehicles like buses and trucks.